Viii Lp Canaan Sells 10,000 Shares of Spark Networks SE (NYSEAMERICAN:LOV) Stock

 - On Wednesday, February 3rd, Viii Lp Canaan sold 10,000 shares of Spark Networks stock.
 The stock was sold at an average price of $6.00, for a total value of $60,000.00.

-Several institutional investors and hedge funds have recently bought and sold shares of LOV.
-Osmium Partners LLC lifted its holdings in Spark Networks by 26.3% in the third quarter.
-Osmium Partners LLC now owns 2,441,252 shares of the technology company’s stock valued at $11,937,000 after buying an additional 509,039 shares during the period.
-Cannell Capital LLC raised its position in shares of Spark Networks by 34.8% during the 4th quarter.
-Cannell Capital LLC now owns 1,705,350 shares of the technology company’s stock valued at $9,072,000 after acquiring an additional 440,301 shares during the last quarter.
-Renaissance Technologies LLC lifted its stake in shares of Spark Networks by 282.9% in the 4th quarter.
-Renaissance Technologies LLC now owns 196,052 shares of the technology company’s stock valued at $1,043,000 after purchasing an additional 144,852 shares during the period.
-Diametric Capital LP bought a new position in shares of Spark Networks in the 4th quarter worth $271,000.
-Finally, Squarepoint Ops LLC acquired a new stake in shares of Spark Networks during the third quarter worth $213,000.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Cannell Capital LLC grew its holdings in shares of Spark Networks by 34.8% during the fourth quarter.
+Cannell Capital LLC now owns 1,705,350 shares of the technology company’s stock worth $9,072,000 after buying an additional 440,301 shares during the last quarter.
+Diametric Capital LP purchased a new position in shares of Spark Networks during the fourth quarter worth about $271,000.
+Prelude Capital Management LLC purchased a new position in shares of Spark Networks during the fourth quarter worth about $167,000.
+Renaissance Technologies LLC grew its holdings in shares of Spark Networks by 282.9% during the fourth quarter.
+Renaissance Technologies LLC now owns 196,052 shares of the technology company’s stock worth $1,043,000 after buying an additional 144,852 shares during the last quarter.
+Finally, Eidelman Virant Capital purchased a new position in shares of Spark Networks during the fourth quarter worth about $53,000.

 Spark Networks Company Profile